TechnologyClassroom/RaspberryPiProgrammingWorkshop/README.md

 I would love to teach everyone to program in a day.
 That is not possible.
 I can show you some cool things you can do with programming.
 I can tell you how to learn more.
 You will have to do more on your own, practice, find a project that you can work on during your spare time, search for solutions, read code and tutorials, communicate with other programmers, ask questions, and have fun making new things.

+Why should you use the Raspberry Pi for programming?
+I see lots of web developers use these shiny, expensive laptops.
+They design engaging interactive websites.
+They put them out on the Internet and then the result does not work for the majority of computers.
+They write it off and say, "Oh, well.
+It works for me."
+That attitude does not change the situation they face.
+Many people cannot use their website.
+Had they developed on a low spec Raspberry Pi, the result should work on any computer or phone.

 I will be using Python for these examples.
 Python is an easy-to-read, beginner programming language that can do almost anything with extra libraries.
 Libraries expand the functionality of a language by adding more functions, APIs (application program interfaces), and features.

 NOTE: While learning, try to debug and follow all errors.
 The error should give line numbers.
 Check that line, if it leads to another function, check that function.
 Google the error if that does not help.
 Replace the file with the original if all else fails.